 I used a multimeter with an isolated serial output to read the current and voltage of the selected battery.
 I included a Vicor Batmod DC/DC converter so I could charge any battery at a selected voltage and current.
 I also included three auxiliary relays, so the Balancer could control various loads for amphour testing and main charger control.
 More information on Battery Balancer rev.A can be found on Roger Stockton's site at these links:Battery Balancer rev.A documentation:

 The large rectangular relays can handle battery charge/discharge currents up to 30 amps.
-While such currents aren't needed for routine balancing, they are useful for balancing new batteries, doing amphour capacity tests, and to "prop up" weak batteries while driving.
+While such currents aren't needed for routine balancing, they are useful for high amphour batteries, balancing new batteries, doing amphour capacity tests, and to "prop up" old or weak batteries while driving.

 In fact, with this Balancer, range is no longer limited by the weakest battery in the pack.
 It is instead limited by the average capacity of the batteries in the pack!
 This is because the Balancer is transferring charge from the highest into the lowest batteries as you drive.